tpturjo/Stock-Trading-Game/README.md

 - app.mjs: The main entry point of the application, setting up the Express server and API routes.
 - controller/: Contains the controllers for users, portfolios, and game functionalities, handling the logic for API endpoints.
 - model/: Includes the models for user, portfolio, and game, representing the data structure and interactions with the MongoDB database.
+- View/: All the front end HTML pages,CSS and JavaScript \for the client side.
 - utils/: Utilities and helper functions such as database connection (db.mjs) and stock price simulation (stockPrice.mjs).
 - tests: A test suite for validating the application's functionality.